N2N Student Liaisons

 Education/Training Locations:

-3. Internship Year: Dartmouth-Hitchcock Medical Center
+3. Internship Year: UT Southwestern Medical Center

-4. Postdoctoral Fellowship: Dartmouth-Hitchcock Medical Center
+4. Postdoctoral Fellowship: Children’s Medical Center in Dallas

 Professional Interests:

-1. Working with kids who have medical problems (pediatrics)
+1. Working with children with medical conditions

 Education/Training Locations: